joeyklee/GEOB472/workshops/02_intro2R/README.md

 Blah blah blah, Let's start from the beginning.
 Oh and stay with me, because we're going to introduce the *plot()* function so you can start visualizing your data!

+***
 ##S7.1 Vectors

 Here's the bread and butter of R programming and data handling - the vector.
-An R vector is basically a collection of elements of the same datatype (e.g  numeric, character, boolean.)
+A R vector is basically a collection of elements of the same datatype (e.g  numeric, character, boolean.)

+###S7.1.1: Our first vector
 To create a vector we use the *c()* function and add the elements as parameters to the function:

 	# ---------- Data: Vectors ---------- #